Shooting Para sport classification: History

 There were originally five classifications in international competitions.
 In 1983, classification for shooters with cerebral palsy was done by the Cerebral Palsy-International Sports and Recreation Association.
 The classification used the classification system designed for field athletics events.
 In 1983, there were five cerebral palsy classifications for its competitors.
 Class 2 competitors could compete in co-ed division 1 Class 1 and Class 2 events with the use of assistance including a sling, trigger aid and support stand.
 In 1983, Cerebral Palsy-International Sports and Recreation Association (CP-ISRA) set the eligibility rules for classification for this sport.
 They defined cerebral palsy as a non-progressive brain legion that results in impairment.
 People with cerebral palsy or non-progressive brain damage were eligible for classification by them.
 The organization also dealt with classification for people with similar impairments.
 For their classification system, people with spina bifida were not eligible unless they had medical evidence of loco-motor dysfunction.
 People with cerebral palsy and epilepsy were eligible provided the condition did not interfere with their ability to compete.
 People who had strokes were eligible for classification following medical clearance.
 Competitors with multiple sclerosis, muscular dystrophy and arthrogryposis were not eligible for classification by CP-ISRA, but were eligible for classification by International Sports Organisation for the Disabled for the Games of Les Autres.
 By the early 1990s, the shooting classification system had moved away from medical based system to a functional classification system.
 Because of issues in objectively identifying functionality that plagued the post Barcelona Games, the IPC unveiled plans to develop a new classification system in 2003.
 This classification system went into effect in 2007, and defined ten different disability types that were eligible to participate on the Paralympic level.
 It required that classification be sport specific, and served two roles.
 The first was that it determined eligibility to participate in the sport and that it created specific groups of sportspeople who were eligible to participate and in which class.
 The IPC left it up to International Federations to develop their own classification systems within this framework, with the specification that their classification systems use an evidence based approach developed through research.

 As of 2011, there were three classifications.

 Eligibility

 Male and female athletes with a physical disability (as defined by the IPC) can compete.
 There are competitions for men, women and mixed in standing and wheelchair disciplines, with rifle and pistol events.
 As of 2012, people with visual disabilities are eligible to compete in this sport.

 Classes

-There are two broad classes within Paralympic Shooting:
+There are two broad classes within shooting Para sport: